Interpretable Model Summaries Using the Wasserstein Distance: Numerical experiments

 For our toy example, we run our experiment once with each of the three values of $\rho$ and a matrix of predictor data as described above.
 We set $n = 1024$ and $k = 5$.
 Then we sample an outcome from with $\theta =(-0.1, -0.2, 1.3, 1.4, 1.5)\trans$ and $\sigma^2=1$ and sample from a conjugate Normal posterior with priors

 and

 We then pick the predictor value we wish to explain with an interpretable model as This is obviously a silly example since $ {x}_0^{(1:2)}$ are clearly outside the range of the data used to estimate the posterior distribution.
-However, it will be a useful test on our method, since we expect that the order of inclusion into the interpretable models will be roughly covariate $2,1,5,4,3$, which would generate predictions close to the original model with the fewest covariates.
+However, it will be a useful test of our method, since we hope that the order of inclusion into the interpretable models is $2,1,5,4,3$, which would generate predictions close to the original model with the fewest covariates.

 We attempt both SLIM-a and SLIM-p estimation for this example.
-For SLIM-a estimation, we use the penalized regression described in Eq (\ref{eq:obj_l2}) with a neighborhood of points $Z_1,...,Z_{100} \iid \N_k({x}_0, \hat{\Sigma}/n)$, where $\hat{\Sigma}$ is the empirical covariance of $X_{1:n}$.
-For SLIM-p estimations, we use an $L_0$ method, a penalized regression as in Eqs. (\ref{eq:alpha_unconst}) and (\ref{eq:selection}), a binary program like in Eq. (\ref{eq:bin_prog}), and a relaxed binary program like in Eq. (\ref{eq:alpha_unconst} and ((\ref{eq:selection}).
-We only display results for $\rho = 0.5$ but the results for $\rho \in \{0.0, 0.9\}$ are similar and can be found in appendix \ref{sec:extragraph}.
+For SLIM-a estimation, we use the penalized regression described in Eq (\ref{eq:obj_l2}) with a neighborhood of points $Z_1,\ldots,Z_{100} \iid \N_k({x}_0, \hat{\Sigma}/n)$, where $\hat{\Sigma}$ is the empirical covariance of $X_{1:n}$.
+For SLIM-p estimations, we use an $L_0$ method, a penalized regression as in Eqs. (\ref{eq:alpha_unconst}) and (\ref{eq:selection}), a binary program like in Eq. (\ref{eq:bin_prog}), and a relaxed binary program like in Eq. (\ref{eq:alpha_unconst}) and (\ref{eq:selection}).
+We only display results for $\rho = 0.5$ but the results for $\rho \in \{0.0, 0.9\}$ are similar and can be found in \ref{sec:extragraph}.

-In figure \ref{fig:slim_toy}, we can see that the $L_0$ selects the same covariates in the order we would expect, while the relaxed binary program selects covariates in order of $1,2,5,4,3$.
-The binary program disagrees with the $L_0$ method about the covariate that should be third in the model.
+In Figure \ref{fig:slim_toy}, we can see that the $L_0$ selects the same covariates in the order we would expect, while the relaxed binary program selects covariates in order of $1,2,5,4,3$.
+The binary program disagrees with the $L_0$ method about the covariate that should be third and fourth in the model.
 The $W_2$ projection method selects coefficients in a different order than the others.
-However, this doesn't affect predictions as we see in the next figure.
+However, this does not affect predictions as we see in the next figure.

-The ridge plots in figure \ref{fig:ridge_toy} also show that all methods approximate the full predictive distribution with two covariates, although the SLIM-a penalized regression does not find a good predictive model with only one covariate active.
+The ridge plots in Figure \ref{fig:ridge_toy} also show that all methods approximate the full predictive distribution with two covariates, although the SLIM-a penalized regression does not find a good predictive model with only one covariate active.
 We can also see that the $L_0$ and binary program models do a slightly better job approximating the predictive distribution with for the first covariate.